NarwaniLab/Dilution-Series/README.md

 # Dilution-Series
-Tecan Liquid Handling Robot dilution series on 96-well plate with cultures transfered from 6-well plates
+Tecan Liquid Handling Robot dilution series on 96-well plate with cultures transfered from 6-well plates.
+- The .frm file contains the VBA code
+- The .xlsm file contains the excel sheet with the custom tabs in the ribbon leading to the VBA code